Satellite Catalog Number: History

 Before 2020, the catalog number was limited to five digits due to the TLE format limitation.
-In 2020, Space-Track started to provide data in CCSDS OMM (Orbit Mean-Elements Message) format, which increased the maximum catalog number to 999,999,999.
+Increasing numbers of satellites necessitated expansion and in 2020, Space-Track started to provide data in CCSDS OMM (Orbit Mean-Elements Message) format, increasing the maximum catalog number to 999,999,999.
+Object 100000 - the first to use the new numbering system - was cataloged on 11 July 2026.